norlab-ulaval/roboclaw_ros/README.md

 ## Usage instructions

 Just clone the repo into your colcon workspace.
-It contains the ROS2 package and the motor controller driver.
 Remember to make sure ROS2 has permissions to use the dev port you give it.

 ```sh
 cd <workspace>/src